What Is TVL in Crypto: Crucial DeFi Indicator

 The numbers indicate that from 2019, the rate of the DeFi industry growth, as measured by TVL, is accelerating.

-TVL is a vital measure of DeFi projects’ performance.
+Total Value Locked (TVL) is a vital measure of DeFi projects’ performance.
 It is a useful addition to the market cap statistics to analyze DeFi apps.

 While market cap is a good future-oriented measure in your analysis, TVL is the best indicator of the current performance.
 Additionally, using the TVL ratio, an indicator that combines TVL and market cap, you can gain further insight into the DeFi projects of interest to you.